python/devguide/pullrequest.rst

 CPython uses a workflow based on pull requests.
-What this means is that you create a branch in Git, make your changes, push those changes to GitHub, and than create a pull request.
+What this means is that you create a branch in Git, make your changes, push those changes to GitHub, and then create a pull request.
 `GitHub's help pages <https://help.github.com/>`_ are good and there are tons of pages out there for help with Git.
 As such, this document does not go into any great detail as the assumption is there